makersacademy/bowling-challenge/README.md

 Task:
 -----
-Count and sum the scores of a bowling game for one player (in JavaScript).
+Count and sum the scores of a bowling game for one player (in JavaScript)

 Tools:
 ------